deriv-com/flutter-chart/README.md

 ## ChartController

 Can be provided and passed to the chart to control some behaviours of the chart.
-For now there is only the ability and it's calling `scrollToLastTick` whicks makes the chart's scroll position to point to the most recent data.
+For now there is only one method `scrollToLastTick` whicks makes the chart's scroll position to point to the most recent data.

 ```dart
 final ChartController _controller = ChartController();